razorpay/blade/rfcs/2021-19-02-units-for-typography-and-layout.md

 - Migration of existing projects is out of the scope of this RFC since that will be a breaking change.

 # Open Questions
 1. Browser zoom and browser font size behave differently?
 Couldn't figure out what does browser zoom does differently like what css props does it changes so in order to have parity we need to mimic it?
-Asking since the POC I shared and the most systems they either work well with browser zoom or browser font size change but rarely both.

    <img alt="Browser font size change" src="./images/unit-browser-font-size.png" width="700px">

    <img alt="Browser zoom" src="./images/unit-browser-zoom.png" width="700px">

 2. Design tokens for cross platforms(react for web, react native for apps) which means the typography and spacing scale needs to be stored in a unitless fashion?
 3. Couldn't find what does WCAG says about this exactly?
-For eg: it just says the content should be readable at 200% zoom - put the link to wcag guideline
+For eg: it just says the content should be readable at 200% zoom - [WCAG Guideline](https://www.w3.org/WAI/WCAG21/Understanding/resize-text.html)
 4. React Native equivalent for rem?

 # References
 * Accessible font Sizing - [CSS Tricks](https://css-tricks.com/accessible-font-sizing-explained/)
-* px vs relative units - [24a11y](https://www.24a11y.com/2019/pixels-vs-relative-units-in-css-why-its-still-a-big-deal/)
+* Absolute vs Relative units - [24a11y](https://www.24a11y.com/2019/pixels-vs-relative-units-in-css-why-its-still-a-big-deal/)
 * Discussion threads on Twitter which has thoughts from different people for different use cases and scenarios
   1. https://twitter.com/_kamlesh_/status/1361264818821468163
   2. https://twitter.com/threepointone/status/1362348163689033732